Skip to content

 }

-With Redux Thunk it is possible to implement action creators which return a function instead of an object.
-The function receives Redux store's dispatch and getState methods as parameters.
-This allows implementations of asynchronous action creators, which:
+With Redux Thunk, it is possible to implement action creators that return a function instead of an object.
+This allows implementations of asynchronous action creators that:

 1. wait for the completion of a specific asynchronous operation

-2. dispatch an action, which changes the store's state.
+2. and only then dispatch an action, which changes the store's state.

 import taskService from '../services/tasks'